rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 as well.
 Refer to {{Section 2.3 of ?RFC8349}} for an example of this overview section.

-If the document contains a YANG module(s) that is compliant with NMDA
+If the document contains a YANG module that is compliant with Network Management Datastore Architecture (NMDA)
-{{!RFC8342}}, then the Introduction section should mention this fact.
+{{!RFC8342}}, then the Introduction section should mention this fact with {{!RFC8342}} listed as a normative reference.

 Example:
 : The YANG data model in this document conforms to the Network